-Is Leon, Mexico safe to travel to in 2022?
+Is Leon, Mexico safe to travel to?

 Leon is an unassuming yet interesting city located in the Guanajuato region in Central Mexico.